 Rosen gets start in Dolphins’ 16-14 loss to Buccaneers

 Rosen, battling with 15-year veteran Ryan Fitzpatrick for the Dolphins’ starting job, helped Miami to a pair of field goals and a 6-3 halftime lead.
-Rosen was 13 for 20 with one interception in last week’s 34-27 victory over Atlanta.
+He was sacked three times.

 Fitzpatrick, who spent the previous two seasons with Tampa Bay, entered to start the second half and completed 3 of 9 passes for 20 yards before being replaced by Jake Rudock five minutes into the fourth quarter.

 Fitzpatrick is expected to start next week’s game against Jacksonville.